TanStack/query/README.md

 ## Query Key Variables

-To use external props, state, or variables in a query function, it's easiest to pass them as an items in your array query keys!
+To use external props, state, or variables in a query function, it's easiest to pass them as items in your array query keys!
 All query keys get passed through to your query function as parameters in the order they appear in the array key:

 ```js
 function Todos({ completed }) {